james-jamshed/DevTinder/homework.md

 -Create PasswordHash Using bcrypt.hash & save the use in encrypted password -Create Login Api
 -Compare password and throw errors if email or password is invalid

+-Install cookie-parse
+-just send a dummy cookie to user
+-Create GET/Profile API and check If you get the cokkie back -INSTALL JSONwebToken
+-IN Login API, after email & pass validation Create a JWT token send it to user -read the cookies inside your Profile API, and find the logged in user